Best Bullpup Rifles & Shotguns [2024]: Our Favorites!

 The Tavor TS12 is our pick for the best bullpup shotgun out there.
 It is made by IWI and is packed with innovative features.

 The first thing you need to know about the TS12 is it scored nothing less than an A grade across the board.
-The TS12 has no real weaknesses whatsoever.
-It does have a 200-round break-in period, but after that, it shoots like a dream.
+It doesn’t really have any weaknesses, although it does need a 200-round break-in period before it performs smoothly.

-The ammo storage found in the TS12 really is innovative.
-You can have 15 rounds plus one in the chamber.
-Even better, you can split the ammo into three different types, and easily switch back and forth between them.
+The TS12’s ammo storage is also pretty innovative.
+You can load 15 rounds plus one in the chamber and easily switch between three different types of ammo.

 There are no real downsides to the TS12.
 You have to pay a premium price to own this premium bullpup shotgun, but why cut corners when it comes to protecting the people you love?